AppCron/ACInteractor/README.md

 ACInteractor adds no constraints to dependency management.
 It's up to you how to initialize your Interactor instances.
 I'd recommend [Dependency Injection with a custom initializer](https://www.natashatherobot.com/swift-dependency-injection-with-a-custom-initializer/).
 More details can be found at the section "Dependency Injection".

-ACInteractor was build with TDD in mind.
+ACInteractor was built with TDD in mind.
 Each Interactor has a single execution function, a defined request and response, a stateless implementation and injected dependencies.
 This helps writing isolated Unit Tests for each Interactor.
 See section "Unit Testing" for more details about writing tests.

 ### License
 [Apache License, Version 2.0, January 2004](http://www.apache.org/licenses/LICENSE-2.0)